angelotrabuco2013/InteractiveWebOS/README.md

-# Ubuntu Online
+# Interactive Operating Sysstem

-Web based Ubuntu 21.10 desktop remake.
-You can try latest ubuntu edition remake from [here](https://mwalters75.github.io/ubuntu-online/)
+A fork of a web based Ubuntu 21.10 desktop remake.
+This fork introduces more apps, UI updates and bug fixes.
+You can view the page [here](https://angelotrabuco2013.github.io/InteractiveWebOS/).

 ## Features